Ilydocus/oop-prototype/README.md

 Different information about the UEs are stored in the three actors.

-The three programs communicate using TCP sockets and the incoming of new data on the sockets in handle using epoll.
+The three programs communicate using TCP sockets and the incoming of new data on the sockets is handled using epoll.

 Serialization of the messages is done using [Google Protocol Buffers](https://developers.google.com/protocol-buffers/).